 - Tickets required: This event requires a separate ticket; it is not included with your Universal Orlando theme park admission.
 If you are not attending Halloween Horror Nights, then you will need to leave the theme park early on these special event days.

 - Leave the costume at home: Costumes and masks are prohibited at Halloween Horror Nights.
-With so many effects, shows and performers in action, guests need to be easily identifiable and wear street clothing.
+With so many special effects, shows and performers in action, guests need to be easily identifiable and wear street clothing.

 - Get your ticket early: You can purchase your Halloween Horror Night ticket in advance online.
-By purchasing online, you will not only receive a discounted price, you will also avoid the long lines at the ticketing window and secure your spot for the most popular event evenings since some nights do sell out well in advance.
+By purchasing online, you will not only receive a discounted price, but you will also avoid the long lines at the ticketing window and secure your spot for the most popular event evenings since some nights do sell out well in advance.

 - Hungry for more experiences: Snag a seat at the all-you-care-to-eat themed dinner buffet for the Halloween Horror Nights Scareactor Dining Experience.
 The special menu is to die for and so are some of the guests.

 Read up on visiting the Universal Orlando theme parks in October to learn what to expect from the weather, crowds and more during your trip.
 Fall is an ideal time to go as the weather has cooled a bit and crowds have thinned out during the day.